conradz/wd-tap-runner/README.md

  * `port`: The port the HTTP server will use
  * `timeout`: The timeout for the tests (in seconds).
 See the [wd-tap](https://github.com/conradz/wd-tap) documentation.
+ * `serverTimeout`: The timeout for HTTP connections to the server.
+Default 2000 (milliseconds).

 `callback` will be called with either an error or the TAP test results, parsed using [tap-parser](https://npmjs.org/package/tap-parser).
 Note that the error